Akosovski/MyXP/README.md

 ## MyXP
-**MyXP** is a web application used to record activities to be considered as experience and shown as progress bar style of action history.
+**MyXP** is a web application used to record everyday activities where it will be considered as experience and shown as progress bar style of action history.
+Users will have experience level which will accumulate and can be leveled up by adding more experience in each activities.

 ---